 But early indications are that it could take a little longer for the designated hitter to shake off the rust.
 Ramirez has not played in the majors since retiring in April of 2011 rather than serve a 100-game suspension for violating baseball's policy on performance-enhancing drugs.

-That suspension was reduced to 50 games over the winter, clearing the way for
+That suspension was reduced to 50 games over the winter, clearing the way for the A's to roll the dice on one of the era's most talented and enigmatic players.

 Ramirez has 555 home runs, a .312 career batting average, an American League batting crown -- and a rap sheet that includes two drug suspensions, clashes with managers and teammates and an incident in which he shoved the Boston Red Sox's elderly traveling secretary to the ground.